Make-Magazine/makerfaire/wp-content/plugins/wp-google-maps/readme.txt

 = How do I add a map widget to my widget area? =
 To add your map to your widgets area, simply go to Appearance->Widgets and drag the "WP Go Maps" Map Widget to your sidebar.
 You then edit the map widget to reflect the correct map.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-google-maps)

 == Screenshots ==

 1. The "Lite" version of WP Go Maps.